-If you're considering breeding your female dog, you need to understand the stages of dog pregnancy so that you can provide your pet with optimal care.
-Detailed knowledge of the process involved helps ensure your dog has a healthy pregnancy and lower chances of complications.
+If you're considering breeding your female dog, you need to understand the five stages of dog pregnancy so that you can provide your pet with optimal care.
+Detailed knowledge of the process will help ensure your dog has a healthy pregnancy and lower the chances of complications.
 Find out what she needs before breeding and during the pregnancy, as well as how to provide proper aftercare.

 - Make sure your dog's vaccinations are current.

 - Have her checked and, if necessary, treated for worms before the pregnancy.
 If this isn't carried out before the breeding, wait until the pups are born.